EastfordCommunicator/website/articles/34/7/duck-day-preview.md

-CUTLINE: *File photo*
+---

-Scramble the Duck is scheduled to make his annual seasonal prediction at the Ivy Glenn Memorial on Monday, Feb.
-2, at 7:30 a.m.
+title: Spring or Winter Ahead?
+Scramble set for Annual Prediction

-HEAD: Spring or winter ahead?
+---

-SUB HEAD: Scramble set for annual prediction
+*Scramble the Duck is scheduled to make his annual seasonal prediction at the Ivy Glenn Memorial on Monday, Feb.
+2, at 7:30 a.m.*

 EASTFORD --- Scramble the Duck is once again ready to make his annual prediction!